ericwoud/buildR64ubuntu/README.md

 * -K : Delete Kernel.
 * -F : Delete Firmware.
 * -T : Delete Tar archives
-* -R : Delete Boot sources.
+* -B : Delete Boot sources.
 * Default options when no options entered -brkta
 * Adding extra packages to install.
 See extrapackages= at top of build script.
 * Other variables to tweak also at top of build script.
 Try building a different release or kernel version.